 Basic life support (BLS) services are ambulance services in which the treatment provided to the patient is noninvasive and/or within the scope of practice for a NYS certified EMT Basic.

 These services include the following services and all other services that are not listed as Advanced Life Support (ALS) Services:

 - Use of anti-shock trousers (treatment of shock);

 - Monitoring of a patient's blood pressure;

 - Administration of oxygen;

 - Administration of nebulized Albuterol;

-- Administration of Epinephrine Auto-Injector (Epi-Pen) for allergic reactions;
+- > Administration of Epinephrine Auto-Injector (Epi-Pen) for allergic reactions;

 - Control of bleeding;

 - Splinting fractures;

 - Cardiopulmonary resuscitation;

-- Delivery of babies;
+- > Delivery of babies.

-- Monitoring of an already established intravenous solution.